anodyne/nova3/docs/developing/overview.md

 - Interfaces, Implementations and Injection
 	- Learn how Nova injects interfaces into controllers and other classes to make huge parts of the system oblivious to where the data is coming from.
 This pattern makes Nova more flexible than ever before.

-## 400-level Tutorials
+## Nova Level 3

+- Advanced database interaction
 	- Utilizing model event handlers
-- Tapping in to Nova 3's interfaces
+	- Customizing model entities
+- Interfaces
 	- Overview
 	- The Media interface
 	- The QuickInstall interface
+- Dynamic Forms
+	- So you want to hook your dynamic form into a custom database table?